 It is often at the discretion of the judge and the negotiating skills of your lawyer that can reduce Third Degree felony DWI sentencing and fines.
 It is also possible that your lawyer can negotiate reduced penalties in exchange for court-mandated agreements that may also involve fees, such as:

 - Reporting to a probation officer on a regular basis

 - Paying a monthly supervisory fee of about $60.00

 - DWI drivers education classes ranging in price from $70 – $200

 DWI Bail Costs

-When you enter court for your bail hearing, it is up to the judge to determine the amount of bail which can range from $100 to $100,000 or greater.
+When you enter court for your bail hearing, it is up to the judge to determine the amount of bail, which can range from $100 to $100,000 or greater.
 If you are facing misdemeanor charges and a first-time offense, expect a lenient bail amount.
 The Judge may grant a personal bond, where you are released from jail without paying a bond amount.

-If there are aggravating offenses such as an extremely high BAC, multiple DWIs, or vehicular assault or manslaughter due to intoxication – expect a stiffer bail sentence.
-At that time, you or a family member can post bail or contact a bail bonding agency that will charge a percentage of the bond amount and require assurance of the defendant’s appearing at all court proceedings.
+If there are aggravating offenses such as an extremely high BAC, multiple DWIs, or vehicular assault or manslaughter caused by intoxication – expect a higher bail amount.
+At that time, a friend or a family member can post bail or contact a bail bonding agency that will charge a percentage of the bond amount and require assurance of the defendant’s appearance at all court proceedings.

 DWI Court Costs

 A DWI conviction will result in a higher premium for auto insurance because the driver is now determined to be a greater liability or risk.
-After your license has been reinstated, the state of Texas not only requires all drivers to carry a minimum of auto insurance coverage – it is mandatory before your license is reinstated after a DWI.
+After your license is reinstated, the State of Texas will require you to carry a minimum of auto insurance coverage – it is mandatory.

 - Ask friends and coworkers for rides, which leaves you at the mercy of another person’s schedule.
 What happens if they have an emergency or get sick?
 You can’t miss work for a week because you don’t have a ride.